 Police and fire news from around Covington, Maple Valley, and beyond

-The case was being prosecuted by Assistant United States Attorneys Kate Vaughan and Michael Scoville.
+The case is being prosecuted by Assistant United States Attorney Sarah Vogel.